nlp-tlp/MaintKG/README.md

 - Create the `./src/noisie/lightning_logs/` directory
 - Download and verify the model checkpoints
 - Make the model available for the MaintKG pipeline

+### Training your own NoisIE model

+> [!IMPORTANT]
+> This section is still under development.
+Check back soon or reach out to us!

 ## 🗄️ Neo4j Database